-Radiotherapy is a treatment which involves precisely targeting high energy X-rays (ionising radiation) at a specific area with the aim of destroying any abnormal cells there.
+Radiotherapy is a treatment which involves precisely targeting high energy X-rays (ionising radiation) at a specific area, with the aim of destroying any abnormal cells there.

-Some patients may benefit from having highly focussed and accurate radiotherapy known as stereotactic radiotherapy (SRT).
+Some patients may benefit from having highly foucused radiotherapy known as stereotactic radiotherapy (SRT).
 If only one treatment is given, it is often referred to as stereotactic radiosurgery (SRS).

-At the Queen Elizabeth Hospital Birmingham, stereotactic radiosurgery has been given for many years using a head frame and a modified conventional radiotherapy machine (linear accelerator).
+Stereotactic radiosurgery has been given at the Queen Elizabeth Hospital for many years using a head frame and a modified conventional radiotherapy machine (linear accelerator).
 We are now giving stereotactic radiosurgery and stereotactic radiotherapy using a CyberKnife unit.
-This unit has a radiotherapy machine, which can generate high energy X-rays, mounted on a robot arm.
+This is a unit that has a radiotherapy machine, which can generate high energy X-rays, mounted on a robot arm.
 This means that the treatment can be delivered from many different angles, so that the normal tissue around the area being treated receives a much lower dose than with conventional radiotherapy.
-It enables high doses of radiation to be delivered with sub-millimetre accuracy, as the CyberKnife has the ability to track the tumour's position throughout the treatment.
+It enables high doses of radiation to be delivered with sub-millimetre accuracy, as the CyberKnife takes X-ray images to track the position of the tumour throughout the treatment.
+The CyberKnife unit is located within the Cancer Centre in the Heritage Building at the Queen Elizabeth Hospital.

 It is extremely important that you are not pregnant or become pregnant during your course of radiotherapy.
-Even a small amount of radiation may damage an unborn foetus so it is very important to let the radiographers know at once if you think there is even a possibility that you may be pregnant before any radiation exposures are given on the CT scanner or CyberKnife unit.
+Even a small amount of radiation may damage an unborn foetus so it is very important to let the radiographers know at once if you think there is even a possibility that you may be pregnant, before any radiation exposures are given on the CT scanner or CyberKnife unit.